Pegasids/Lost-Light-by-Spiral-Studios/README.md

 The 9th Annual CMPUT 250 Game Development Awards Nominated for:
-Excellence in Writing and Story
+Excellence in Writing and Story,
-Audio Achievement (Awarded)
+Audio Achievement (Awarded),
-Technical Achievement
+Technical Achievement,
 Game of the Year